dorktype/LICE/README.md

 -   Omitting the semicolon at the end of a structure or union member list isn't supported.

--   Return values are not booleanized in accordance to the SystemV ABI.
+-   Return values are not booleanized.

 -   Unspecified fields of a literal structure aren't default initialized to zero.